roxberry/markrox.dev/src/posts/2025-12-05-bsides-philly-2025/index.md

 Key reference:
 EFF’s Rayhunter — https://www.eff.org/deeplinks/2025/03/meet-rayhunter-new-open-source-tool-eff-detect-cellular-spying

-A helpful chart illustrated various adversary "interventions,” including downgrade attacks, interception points, and detection heuristics.
+A helpful chart illustrated various adversary "interventions," including downgrade attacks, interception points, and detection heuristics.

 —

 ## What’s Next for Me?

-1. **Investigate the "harness” model for AI agents.**
+1. **Investigate the "harness" model for AI agents.**
    Determine whether this is an emerging architectural pattern or a formalized approach to long-running autonomous systems.
 Prototype a small example.

 2. **Define what Purple Teaming means in my consulting practice.**